adamsilver/fdpb/03-book-a-flight.md

-At this point pressing <kbd>Tab</kbd> moves to the next focusable element (the Next Month button).
-And tabbing again moves focus to the currently selected date within the grid, which defaults to today's date.
+currently selected date within the grid, which defaults to today's date.

-#### Traversing the Grid
+#### The Grid

 ```HTML
 <table role="grid">